-Asian shares skid after S&P 500 logs 1st monthly drop of ’21
+World shares skid after S&P 500 logs 1st monthly drop of ’21

 On Thursday, a bill to fund the U.S. government through Dec.
 3 and avoid a partial federal shutdown cleared Congress.
 But the dispute between Democrats and Republicans over extending the nation’s debt limit remains unresolved.

-Homebuilders fell broadly following a report showing average long-term mortgage rates climbed this week above 3% for the first time since June.
-Mortgage rates tend to track the direction in the 10-year Treasury yield.
-The average rate for a 30-year mortgage rose to 3.01%, according to mortgage buyer Freddie Mac.
-The rate averaged 2.88% last week and a year ago.

-Higher mortgage rates limit the purchasing power of homebuyers, potentially pricing out some would-be homeowners.
-LGI Homes fell 5.1% and PulteGroup slid 4.2%.

-In other trading Friday, U.S. benchmark crude oil added 8 cents to $75.11 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Friday, U.S. benchmark crude oil declined 74 cents to $74.29 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 18 cents to $75.03 per barrel on Thursday.